captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 I want that title.
 ---
+template: overlap
+## CHERYL:
 Plug puller.
----

 ## PETER:
 There isn’t going to be a literal plug.
 ---
 I think it’s a drink.
 ---
-It’s a.
----
 ## CHERYL:
-So I can make the drink.
+So I can make the drink?
 ---
 ## PETER:
 There’s a nurse!